Nonketotic hyperglycinemia

 • The severity of white matter abnormalities is associated with dementia, depression, risk of falls, cerebrovascular disease, and premature death. |

 Not all cognitive decline is explained by white matter abnormalities.
 Between the ages of 11 and 78 years, the severity of white matter abnormalities was associated with overall cognition, independent of childhood cognitive ability.
-However, it was suggested that hypertension accounted for at least a portion of the effects of white matter abnormalities in this study (42).
+Hypertension accounted for at least some of the effects of white matter abnormalities in this study (43).

 Depression.
-Elderly depressed patients had more cerebral atrophy and more severe white matter abnormalities than controls (09).
-Temporal lobe white matter abnormalities independently predicted the Geriatric Depression Scale, whereas neither a history of stroke nor the number of lacunar infarcts did (122).
+Elderly patients diagnosed with depression may have more severe white matter abnormalities and cerebral atrophy than controls (09).
+Temporal lobe white matter abnormalities independently predicted Geriatric Depression Scale scores (123).

 Retinopathy and stroke.
-White matter abnormalities in patients with prior stroke predict an increased risk of subsequent stroke (114; 162).
-White matter abnormalities are associated with retinal microvascular abnormalities.
-White matter abnormalities associated with retinopathy predict a significantly higher risk of clinical stroke (20% vs. 1.4%) (178).
+White matter abnormalities in patients with prior stroke predict an increased risk of subsequent stroke (115; 162).
+White matter disease is associated with retinal microvascular abnormalities and predicts a significantly higher risk of stroke (20% vs. 1.4%) (179).

 Imbalance, impaired gait, and falls.
-High-functioning elderly patients without stroke or dementia have slower gait and a shorter stride and require longer support time (138).
-Starkstein and colleagues reported that patients with Alzheimer disease and white matter abnormalities had extrapyramidal signs (151)
+High-functioning elderly patients without stroke or dementia have slower gait, a shorter stride, and require longer support time (139).
+Patients with Alzheimer disease and white matter abnormalities may also exhibit extrapyramidal signs (150).

 Premature death.
-The risk of death is predicted by advanced white matter abnormalities, even after adjustment for hypertension, high cholesterol, diabetes, and coronary artery disease (87).
+The risk of death is predicted by advanced white matter abnormalities, even after adjustment for other cerebrovascular risk factors (86).

 A 72-year-old male presented with impaired gait.
 Three years earlier, he was diagnosed with diabetes controlled with oral metformin 500 mg twice daily.
 For 1 year, his gait had been unstable, as if he was inebriated.
 He would occasionally catch his toes and fall.
 Over time, he needed to use the walls for guidance when walking down a hall, and he began to use a cane for mobility assistance.
 Walking across a dark room was particularly difficult.
 In addition to gait difficulties, he had become forgetful with daily tasks and sometimes could not recall the names of familiar people.